 Get it if:

-- You are buying a spare mattress for guests or stay overs.
+- You are buying a spare bed for guests or stay overs.

 Recommended spring mattress in Singapore: